StanislavBerezovskii/Mailing-with-Excel-data-challenge/README.md

 ## Mailing-with-Excel-data-challenge

 This project is an Email automatization robot built with Python and the RPA library.
-The robot creates Emails with data from a local .xlsx file, authorizes in a given and then sends them to a target Email,
+The robot creates Emails with data from a local .xlsx file, authorizes with a given Gmail account and then sends the generated Email to a target Email.
+Great for saving time when there is a lot of mail to send)

 ## Technology Stack:
 [![Python](https://img.shields.io/badge/-Python-464646?style=flat&logo=Python&logoColor=56C0C0&color=008080)](https://www.python.org/)